This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We spent three days appreciating its beauty on its many hiking trails and scenic drives, and still missed out on many things to do.

 - 8 Mile Scenic Drive

 - Cathedral Valley

 Of all the places to visit in Utah, I think Snow Canyon was the biggest surprise for us.

 Located near St. George, this park is as beautiful and unique as any National Park and we likened it to a mini version of Zion NP.

-We were blown away by the spectacular Snow Canyon hikes we did, particularly the Petrified Sand Dunes trail and our kids getting a good visual and understanding of how they were once sand and the wind ripples were soon frozen into rock.
+We were blown away by the spectacular Snow Canyon hikes we did, particularly the Petrified Sand Dunes trail, and our kids got a good visual and understanding of how they were once sand and the wind ripples were soon frozen into rock.

 And exploring the lava tubes that were created when a volcano erupted here 27,000 years ago was interesting as well.